nicklockwood/BaseModel/README.md

 Thread Safety
 --------------

-You can create BaseModel instances on any thread, but each instance should only be used on a single thread.
-The sharedInstance methods should only be used on the main thread.
+BaseModel instances can only be safely created on the main thread.
+Once created, it should be safe to access them from multiple threads, provided that any custom methods and properties that are added by the user are thread-safe.

 Installation
 --------------

-To use the BaseModel class in your project, just drag the class files into your project.
-It has no dependencies, however you may wish to also include the AutoCoding library (https://github.com/nicklockwood/AutoCoding) to get the full benefit of using BaseModel.
+To use the BaseModel class in your project, just drag the BaseModel.h and .m files into your project.
+BaseModel has no required dependencies, however you may wish to also include the optional AutoCoding library (https://github.com/nicklockwood/AutoCoding) to get the full benefits of using BaseModel, and you may also wish to include the HRCoding (https://github.com/nicklockwood/HRCoding) and CryptoCoding (https://github.com/nicklockwood/CryptoCoding) libraries to enable additional BaseModel functionality.

 Classes